Last Updated 07 May 2018

-By sheer chance, several medieval tapestries have survived generations of wear, tear, storage, wars, fires, and neglect.
-A few are now our inventory of Viking Age tapestries that has nine specimens in total.
-These are all wall hangings, all from the Viking Age, all with narrative designs that tell us something about Viking Age society.
-Of course, there are much more tapestries, but most do not fall within these criteria.
-Except for six that deserve a special mention, I have included these at the end of this part for your interest and enjoyment!
+Of the early medieval tapestries, specimens from the Viking Age survive until this day.
+They have overcome wear, tear, wars, fires, and neglect.
+The ones for our inventory are all wall hangings, all from the Viking Age, all with narrative designs that tell us something about Viking Age society.
+Many more (early) medieval tapestries survived of course, but they do not meet these criteria.
+Except for six that deserve a special mention.
+I have included these at the end of this part for your interest and enjoyment!

-This whole series is the result of more than a year of online research and one thing is clear: the first Google search result won’t cover it, neither will the second.
-It takes many, many, many efforts to dig deeper, it takes multiple sets of keywords before you start finding good and appropriate research.
+This whole series results from more than a year of online research and one thing is clear: the first Google search result won’t cover it, neither will the second.
+It takes many, many, many efforts to dig deeper, it takes multiple sets of keywords before you find good and relevant studies.
 Let alone the hidden gems.
 The whole process is like the proverbial peeling of the onion.
-And my percentage scheme in the introduction, published January last year, needs an overhaul.
+And my percentage scheme in the introduction, published January last year, already needs an overhaul.
 All Anglo-Saxon pieces have been discarded.
 Most Spanish pieces, too.
 We’re left with Scandinavian and German pieces – which is interesting in itself, of course (and the next paragraph will explain why).
 Most are found in churches and abbeys (78%) or in ship burials and graves (22%).
 About 44% date from c.
 830–1066 and 56% between 1100–1200.

 c.
 834. Oseberg.
-In the famous ship burial in Vestfold, Norway in 1903, various textiles have been found, silks from the Orient, but also a locally woven piece.
-This piece is about 100–150 x 16–23 cm.
-The warp is made of wool and weft of wool and linen yarn.
-This is a brocaded tapestry with a narrative design of a (seemingly) pagan procession.7–9
+In the famous ship burial in Vestfold, Norway in 1903, various textiles include silks from the Orient, and a locally woven piece.
+This piece is c.
+100–150 x 16–23 cm.
+It has a woollen warp and weft with a linen yarn.
+This brocaded tapestry has a narrative design depicting a (possible) pagan procession.

 c.
 900. Rolvsøy.
 Only one small piece survives from a chamber grave in Haugen, Norway in 1876.
-Its dimensions are 16 x 12 cm, the warp is believed to be wool with a linen weft.
-The narrative design depicts five men and two women on a shore with a boat.10
+Its dimensions are 16 x 12 cm, the warp is thought to be wool with a linen weft.
+The narrative design depicts five men and two women on a shore with a boat.

 c.
 1040–1100.
 Baldishol.
-These two pieces of tapestry have been found in a church in Hedmark, Norway in 1879.
+The tapestry survived in two pieces found in a church in Hedmark, Norway in 1879.
 It measures 118 x 203 cm and has a wooden warp and linen weft.
 The narrative design shows the months of April and May – which suggests these are parts of a larger calendar tapestry.
-The design is also typically Romanesque.14–17
+The design is typically Romanesque.

 c.
 1040–1170. Överhogdal.
-In total five pieces found in Jämtland, Sweden in 1909.
-Four pieces have narrative designs in soumak weave and are about one meter wide.
-The fifth piece is a decorative strip with a double weave.
-The warp of the textiles are linen and hemp and the weft is made of wool.
-The narrative design shows a line up of people and animals.
-It is still debated how many are Norse figures or rather Christian figures.6
+In total, five pieces found in Jämtland, Sweden in 1909.
+Four pieces have narrative designs in soumak weave and are about one metre wide.
+A fifth piece is a decorative strip with a double weave.
+The pieces have a linen and hemp warp, and a woollen weft.
+The narrative design shows a lineup of people and animals.
+Whether these are Norse or Christian figures is still debated.

 c.
 1150.
 Halberstadt – Abraham.
 Along with the other Halberstadt tapestries of Christ and Charlemagne, these hangings were found in Sachsen-Anhalt, Germany.
-They were cut up in 1875 by Franz Bock and sold to four different European museums.
-This particular piece is 1000 x 120 cm, with a warp and weft of wool and linen.
-It is made with a knotted-pile technique normally used for floor tapestries.
-Yet, the Halberstadt specimens really seem to be meant and used as wall hangings.
-The narrative depicts of this piece the biblical scene of Abraham, Isaac and the angel.16,23,24
+In 1875, Franz Bock cut the tapestries up and sold them to four different European museums.
+This piece is 1000 x 120 cm, with a warp and weft of wool and linen.
+A knotted-pile technique has been used that is normally only seen in floor tapestries.
+This is interesting as the rest of the Halberstadt tapestries clearly show they were intended as wall hangings.
+The narrative depicts the biblical scene of Abraham, Isaac and the angel.

 c.
 1170.
 Halberstadt – Christ.
 See the information about Halberstadt-Abraham for general details.
-This particular piece is 927 x 180 cm, with a warp and weft of wool and linen.
-Like the Abraham piece, it has a knotted-pile technique normally used for floor tapestries.
-The narrative depicts Christ’s and his Apostles.16,23,24
+This piece is 927 x 180 cm, with a warp and weft of wool and linen.
+As with the Abraham piece, it has a knotted-pile technique normally used for floor tapestries.
+The narrative depicts Christ’s and his Apostles.